 Going out for family dinners were related to planning to go to a restaurant that serves alcohol and how to get more drinks down without letting the wife know...
 The mind is thus preoccupied with only thoughts of using and the time with the family goes in a blur of irritation, anticipation, and guilt.

 Having an argument with a family member that triggers off the desire to use.

 One of the biggest associations in addiction is the use of substance and sex.
 Under the influence of alcohol or drugs, sexual desire increases manifold.
 Intercourse lasts longer as it takes longer to get an erection and to reach orgasm.
 Thus the duration of sex seems longer.
 With certain substances, the desire is extremely high like cocaine and with substances like M-Kat the desire is high but the performance gets affected hence a supplementation of viagra is needed many times.
 Hence the illusion that sex was better with substance use gets identified with .

 In treatment the person is made aware of the actual illusion of “ good sex “ with substance and how sex can be without substance use and can be enjoyed naturally without substance.
 It is extremely essential to address issues of sex and sexuality during treatment as these sustained illusions and experiences and identifications with sex and addictive use can take the person back to using.
 For this, an accepting, nonjudgmental ambiance in treatment is very important wherein all the issues and conflicts related to this can be resolved.

 In treatment all these emotional issues and triggers are addressed.

-Thus it is most important to know which associations can be broken and gone beyond and this experience is enhanced by doing so as part of the treatment process so the individual is more confident on going back home where in all these triggers and associations are existent.
+Thus it is most important to know which associations can be broken and gone beyond and this experience is enhanced by doing so as part of the treatment process so the individual is more confident in going back home wherein all these triggers and associations are existent.